 Please note that contributions not accepted for the Scientific/Research Track may be accepted as general sessions for the CSUN Conference.

-For additional information on submitting a proposal, review the Scientific/Research Track Call for Papers Procedures and Instructions.
+For additional information on submitting a proposal, review the Scientific/Research Track Call for Papers Procedures and Instructions, available in August 2015.

 CSUN Conference Presentation through the Scientific/Research Track

 Authors of accepted proposals are asked to present their work during the dedicated Scientific/Research Track at the CSUN Conference.
 For more information on the 2015 conference dates, visit the Conference page.

 In order to be included in the Scientific/Research Track and considered for publishing in the Journal on Technology & Persons with Disabilities, one author per proposal must register as a conference speaker.